 The club has enjoyed a long history of innovation, modernisation and development which continues to the present time.
 In 2012 the club was granted Olympic Games legacy funding which has enabled us to refurbish our three pontoons.
 The new pontoons provide a very stable, safe and convenient platform from which members can launch their dinghies.

-The club continues to invest in its facilities and social events for members both on the water and at the clubhouse.
-The committee consults with and ensure that members have a voice and participate in decisions for the long term growth of the club.
+The club is proudly volunteer led and run and continues to invest in its facilities and equipment for members both on the water and at the clubhouse.

 Enviably located within an area of renowned natural beauty…

-The beautiful rolling hills of the South Shropshire countryside.
-Chelmarsh prides itself on being a friendly family club, and indeed, since our founding in 1965 we can boast of family memberships spanning 3 generations.
-With access to 110 acres of sailing water on the reservoir, a modern clubhouse and training centre, as well as a host of events, we have something for everyone.
+With access to 110 acres of water on the reservoir, a modern clubhouse and training centre, as well as a host of events, we have something for everyone.

-The clubhouse and surroundings provide a fully equipped galley, with alternative liquid refreshments available from the fully stocked bar (including the local Hobson’s Brewery beers and bottled ciders), a BBQ area and modern showering and changing facilities.
+The clubhouse has a fully equipped galley, bar , BBQ and modern showering and changing facilities.